 This is a Capuchin crypt, cool I know!
 For a scardy cat, I love mummies and bones and cemeteries and dead people in general.
 Could not pass up on this opportunity.
 The story I learned in the amazingly done museum was that this crypt was decorated just because some guy thought they should do something decorative and nice with all the dead monks they had, no satanic-Catholic worship or supernatural powers, unfortunately.

 The monks who did this are Capuchin monks; they are an order under the Franciscan Order of the Catholic Church.
 And they are known as capuchin monks because of their distinctive brown hoods, cappuccio is “hood” in Italian (yes, similar to the drink).
 Probably the most famous Capuchin monk is Padre Pio, no worries if you’ve never heard of him.
 He is actually now a Catholic saint.

 Ok, so this was not on the list but it was really close, so I swung by.
 In art history I learned about this church because of the 4th century mosaics inside…but compare that to the outside.
 You do not have to be an art historian to know something doesn’t add up.
 I thought I made a mistake (the horror of the idea!)
 But alas, I was correct, it’s just that the church has been added and built upon over the centuries.
 Although I looked for the mosaic but they were so high up (and because I forgot my glasses), I couldn’t really see detail.

 San Pietro in Vincoli

-This church is important for a few notable reasons:
+This art historically, religiously, & personally important for a few notable reasons: